 contraindicate intramuscular injection.

-- A known or suspected disease of the immune system or those receiving immunosuppressive
+- A known or suspected disease of the immune system or those receiving

 - History of culture-proven disease caused by Neisseria meningitidis or Neisseria

 - Significant neurological disorder or history of seizure (excluding simple febrile